Waste Transfer Stations

 Many common household items can be dropped off for free at Council's transfer stations.
 Find out more below or use Council’s free waste drop-off online tool to find out more.

-Portsmith, Smithfield, Gordonvale and Babinda transfer stations offer four free green waste offerings per year, the dates for 2024 are below:
+Portsmith, Smithfield, Gordonvale and Babinda transfer stations offer four free green waste periods per year.

 Household hazardous waste can be dropped off for free in non-commercial quantities of less than 20 litres per visit at Council transfer stations.